TheAgilityCollective/DNA/_docs/email-conventions.md

 > We've had this convention for many years and it works great, because it has an subtle but important impact on how we communicate.
 Normally, a mailing list forces the *receiver* to decide what's important to read or not.
 Now we shift that responsibility to the *sender*.
 Think about it: every email on the team list involves *one sender* and *many receivers*, right?
 So we save a lot of time if we burden the sender rather than the receivers.

-OBS = "Read this!"
+RTN = "Read this now!"
 ------------------

-> OBS stands for "Observera", the Swedish term for "Hey check this out!"

-So OBS is basically an announcement.
+So RTN is basically an announcement.
 Everyone should read it, but no response is needed.

 Examples:

--   OBS: Date for next conference
+-   RTN: Date for next conference
--   OBS: New Crisplet started
+-   RTN: New Crisplet started

-OSA = "Read and respond!"
+RAR = "Read and respond!"
 -------------------------

-> OSA stands for "Om Svar Anhålles".
-It is the Swedish equivalent of RSVP, which by the way is a French acronoym for "Répondez s'il vous plaît" which literally means "Reply if you please".
+> It's kind of like RSVP, which by the way is a French acronoym for "Répondez s'il vous plaît" which literally means "Reply if you please".
 But we really do want a response (or at least an action) so skip the "if you please" part.

 Examples:

--   OSA: Let's update the happiness index!
+-   RAR: Let's update the happiness index!
--   OSA: Printing new business cards.
+-   RAR: Printing new business cards.
 Who needs?

-Sometimes an OSA has a deadline:
+Sometimes an RAR has a deadline:

--   OSA 12 Sep: Sign the updated team contract
+-   RAR 12 Sep: Sign the updated team contract

-BULLE = "Heads up, here's a bun!"
+BUN = "Heads up, here's a bun!"
 ---------------------------------

-> Bulle means Bun in Swedish.
-We use the [Bun Protocol](bun-protocol.html) to route client requests.
+> We use the [Bun Protocol](bun-protocol.html) to route client requests.

 These emails are optional, they are mostly for people looking for a new gig.
-Anyone who gets a client request that they can't take themselves will usually send a BULLE email.
-The BULLE prefix means we are applying the [Bun Protocol](bun-protocol.html), so we try to be really clear and write things like "I'm taking this bun".
+Anyone who gets a client request that they can't take themselves will usually send a BUN email.
+The BUN prefix means we are applying the [Bun Protocol](bun-protocol.html), so we try to be really clear and write things like "I'm taking this bun".

 Examples:

--   BULLE: Lean training @ Ericsson
+-   BUN: Lean training @ ANZ
--   BULLE: Java developer for company X
+-   BUN: Agile Coach needed for company X

-Another variant of this is DEG (= dough in Swedish).
+Another variant of this is DOU (= dough).
 That means the email contains a lead that might turn into a bun, for example if someone heard a client mention that they may need another consultant.

--   DEG: Company Y may need coaching
+-   DOU: Company Y may need coaching

 Email filtering
 ---------------

 The subject line conventions above make it really easy to create email filters to separate out the unimportant stuff.
 Gmail example:

-    to:team@crisp.se -firstname.lastname@crisp.se
-    subject:-OSA -OBS -BULLE
+    to:team@theagilitycollective.com -firstname.lastname@theagilitycollective.com
+    subject:-RTN -RAR -BUN

-The filter will identify any email that is sent to the team list, and not directly to me, and doesn't have OBS/OSA/BULLE in the Subject.
-For these emails, configure Gmail to skip the Inbox and apply the label "crisp".
-That way you could respond quickly to OBS/OSA/BULLE and then cherry-pick among the other emails at your leisure.
+The filter will identify any email that is sent to the team list, and not directly to me, and doesn't have RTN/RAR/BUN in the Subject.
+For these emails, configure Gmail to skip the Inbox and apply the label "Collective".
+That way you could respond quickly to RTN/RAR/BUN and then cherry-pick among the other emails at your leisure.

-Some do this, while others skip the filter and read all team email.
 It's up to each individual.
-The important thing is that everyone knows that you can't expect everyone to read your email unless you write OBS or OSA.
+The important thing is that everyone knows that you can't expect everyone to read your email unless you write RTN or RAR.

 Keep long discussions off the list
 ----------------------------------

-Since late 2014 we're using [Slack](http://www.slack.com), which has taken some pressure off the team list.
-Often a conversation starts on Gmail, and then when it gets chatty someone suggests that we continue the conversation on Slack, so people who are interested can opt in.
+For these use [Slack](http://www.slack.com).
+Often a conversation starts on email, and then when it gets chatty someone suggests that we continue the conversation on Slack, so people who are interested can opt in.

 Keep conflicts and sensitive stuff off the list
 -----------------------------------------------